Duke of York's Headquarters: History

+On 16 March 1992, Jack the Ripper Stalks His Victims, the first collection by British designer Alexander McQueen, was produced at the Duke of York's Barracks, as the thesis collection for his master's degree in fashion at Central Saint Martins (CSM) art school.

 The site was sold to Cadogan Estates by the Ministry of Defence, with initial proceeds of £66 million received in 2000 and a further £28 million when the site was vacated in 2003.
 Cadogan has redeveloped the site with Paul Davis and Partners as Duke of York Square.
 The development includes a public square, upmarket housing and retail outlets, and part of it has been let as new premises for the Saatchi Gallery, which relocated there in 2008.

 Hill House School, a prep school based in and around the Royal Borough of Kensington and Chelsea, uses the field of the Barracks for regular 'games' (sports and activities practices) and for their annual end-of-year 'field day'.
 Garden House, another prep school based in the Royal Borough, occupies the Cavalry House, part of the Duke of York's Headquarters on Turks Row, which became a grade II listed building in July 1998.